+Source: The figure was created for the present document.

 38. Further details on the performance of each measure, including a qualitative indication of the magnitude of effects, are provided in chapters IV, V and VI.
 A reduction in “Overall N loss” indicates potential for indirect reduction of all other N losses.